apache/airflow/docs/apache-airflow-providers-microsoft-azure/operators/sftp_to_wasb.rst

-Azure Blob Storage Transfer Operator
+SFTP to Azure Blob Storage Transfer Operator
 ====================================
 The Blob service stores text and binary data as objects in the cloud.
 The Blob service offers the following three resources: the storage account, containers, and blobs.